paion-data/entity-ws/README.md

 __Entity Webservice__ is a Spring Boot application template that lets us set up model driven JSON API web service with minimal effort.
 Its goal is to swiftly productionize a persistence webservice with modern CI/CD support.

+Entity Webservice __is for__:

+- non-business persistence capabilities
+- performance-wise caching

+It __is not for__:

+- security aspect, such as Authentication or Authorization
+- any business layer logics

+For this reason, Entity Webservice is suitable for a microservice architecture.

 Documentation
 -------------